OpenEvalProject/evals/manuscripts/elife-26801/v2/manuscript.md

 ## Abstract

-10.7554/eLife.26801.001 Emerging evidence suggests that dopamine may modulate learning and memory with important implications for understanding the neurobiology of memory and future therapeutic targeting.
+Emerging evidence suggests that dopamine may modulate learning and memory with important implications for understanding the neurobiology of memory and future therapeutic targeting.
 An influential hypothesis posits that dopamine biases reinforcement learning.
 More recent data also suggest an influence during both consolidation and retrieval.
 Eighteen Parkinson’s disease patients learned through feedback ON or OFF medication, with memory tested 24 hr later ON or OFF medication (4 conditions, within-subjects design with matched healthy control group).
 Patients OFF medication during learning decreased in memory accuracy over the following 24 hr.
 In contrast to previous studies, however, dopaminergic medication during learning and testing did not affect expression of positive or negative reinforcement.
 Two further experiments were run without the 24 hr delay, but they too failed to reproduce effects of dopaminergic medication on reinforcement learning.
 While supportive of a dopaminergic role in consolidation, this study failed to replicate previous findings on reinforcement learning.
-DOI: http://dx.doi.org/10.7554/eLife.26801.001

 ## Introduction

 Phasic changes in dopamine level are believed to encode the reward prediction error (RPE), which measures the difference between the reward expected after an action, and the reward actually received (Schultz et al., 1993, Schultz et al., 1997).
 In turn the RPE guides reinforcement learning (RL) such that behaviour is adapted to changing surroundings.
 Several studies have taken advantage of the dopaminergic depletion in Parkinson’s disease (PD) in the substantia nigra pars compacta and ventral tegmental area (Agid et al., 1989; Shulman et al., 2011).
 PD patients are frequently treated with dopamine replacement therapy (levodopa and dopamine agonists), and thus by comparing patients in ON and OFF medication states the effects of dopamine depletion can be investigated.

-One influential study using such a procedure found that dopaminergic state modulated RL from positive and negative feedback (
+One influential study using such a procedure found that dopaminergic state modulated RL from positive and negative feedback (Frank et al., 2004).
+This study used the Probabilistic Selection Task (PST), in which participants see two Japanese Hiragana symbols on the screen at the same time, and must pick one, receiving either ‘Correct’ or ‘Incorrect’ feedback (see Figure 1).
+This feedback is determined probabilistically, so that card A in pair AB is given positive feedback on 80% of trials, and negative feedback on 20%, and vice versa for card B. Pairs CD and EF have probabilities 70–30% and 60–40%, respectively.
+During the learning trials, if a participant chooses card A over card B, this could be because they have learned that card A is more often rewarded and should be chosen, or that card B is more often punished and should be avoided – one cannot tell these apart from this choice.
+So, a novel pairs test is given where all the cards are shown in all possible combinations (e.g. AB, AC, AD, AE…), without feedback, and from this the percentage of times that card A is chosen, and card B avoided, can be used as benchmarks for positive and negative reinforcement, respectively.

 ![Figure 1.](https://cdn.elifesciences.org/articles/26801/elife-26801-fig1-v2.jpg)

 **Figure 1.:** In each pair one card is more likely to be rewarded (shown ‘Correct’ feedback) than the other, with card A in pair AB rewarded 80% of trials, and card B on 20% of trials.
-For pairs CD and EF, the probabilities are 70–30% and 60–40%.DOI: http://dx.doi.org/10.7554/eLife.26801.003
+For pairs CD and EF, the probabilities are 70–30% and 60–40%.

 PD patients chose A more and avoided B less when ON medication, and vice versa for OFF medication (Frank et al., 2004).
 This suggested better learning from positive reinforcement and poorer negative reinforcement ON medication, while patients OFF showed the opposite pattern.
 Importantly, patients OFF medication were better at negative reinforcement than healthy age-matched controls (HC), suggesting that PD actually improved some aspect of RL.
 The explanation for these effects was provided with a model of the basal ganglia.
 In the Go-NoGo model, the two main pathways from the striatum are proposed to underlie positive and negative reinforcement.
 The direct pathway, which is mainly activated by striatal neurons containing dopamine D1 receptors and therefore is activated by a dopamine increase during a positive RPE, underlies positive reinforcement.
 The indirect pathway which is inhibited by D2 receptors, and therefore activated when a dopamine decrease signals a negative RPE, allows negative reinforcement.
 When PD patients are ON medication, the higher dopamine levels activate D1 receptors and inhibit D2 receptors, thus biasing towards the direct pathway, improving positive reinforcement.
 When OFF medication, the lower dopamine levels mean less D1 activation, and less D2 inhibition, thus increasing indirect pathway activity, and improving negative reinforcement.